samiralam/rules-compendium/docs/phb/3-character-classes/sorcerer.md

 ### Level 1: Spellcasting

 Drawing from your innate magic, you can cast spells.
 See [chapter 7](/sources/dnd/phb-2024/spells/) for the rules on spellcasting.
-The information below details how you use those rules with Sorcerer spells, which appear in the [Sorcerer spell list](#SorcererSpellList) later in the class’s description.
+The information below details how you use those rules with Sorcerer spells, which appear in the [Sorcerer spell list](#SorcererSpellList) later in the class's description.

 ***Cantrips.*** You know four Sorcerer cantrips of your choice.
 [Light](/spells/2618996-light), [Prestidigitation](/spells/2618893-prestidigitation), [Shocking Grasp](/spells/2618986-shocking-grasp), and [Sorcerous Burst](/spells/2618839-sorcerous-burst) are recommended.
 Whenever you gain a Sorcerer level, you can replace one of your cantrips from this feature with another Sorcerer cantrip of your choice.